Surolan (Canada)This page contains information on Surolan for veterinary use.

 5 Hariharan H, McPhee L, Heaney S, Bryenton J. Antimicrobial drug susceptibility of clinical isolates of Pseudomonas aeruginosa.
 Can Vet J 1995;36:166-167.

-Elanco, Surolan and the diagonal bar are trademarks owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates.
+Surolan, Elanco and the diagonal bar logo are trademarks of Eli Lilly and Company or affiliates.

 RESEARCH PARK CENTRE, 150 RESEARCH LANE, SUITE 120, GUELPH, ON, N1G 4T2